lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 ===============

 The program section defines the instructions that go into the program ROM.
-It does not effect RAM or video ROM.
+It does not effect data ROM or video ROM.
 Lines in the program section can be one of 3 types:

 - label